 Richmond Night Market parking is free but it can get quite full on the weekends.
-We recommend you take the SkyTrain’s Canada Line to Bridgeport Station and walk west along River Road (the market is only a couple blocks from the station).
+We recommend you take the SkyTrain’s Canada Line to Bridgeport Station.
+Then walk west on River Road.
+The market is only a couple blocks from the station.
 Here’s a map of the Canada Line stations.

 The night market hours of operation are from 7:00 PM to 12:00 PM on Friday and Saturday.
 On Sunday’s the market closes at 11:00 PM.

-Related – Foodies Delight at the Night Market
+Related – Foodies Delight at the Richmond Night Market

 Vancouver’s Chinatown is actually the third largest in North America by population (behind San Francisco and New York).
-Vancouver’s Chinatown is located east of the downtown core and is home many historic sites, retail stores, specialty grocery stores and cafes.
+Vancouver Chinatown is located east of the downtown core.
+It’s home to many historic sites, retail stores, specialty grocery stores and cafes.

 Here’s a map of Vancouver Chinatown.